emlid/Navio-SDK-Windows-IoT/README.md

 Normal "consumer" (developer) use is made easy via the standard NuGet packages, publically hosted and distributed by nuget.org.
 You do not need GitHub or any of the source code to just use the libraries.
 So if you just want to run the samples it may be easier to use the ZIP download option on GitHub.com.

-1. Install Visual Studio 2015 Community edition or greater (but not Express) with developer tools (required for IoT). https://go.microsoft.com/fwlink/p/?LinkId=534599
+1. Install Visual Studio 2015 Community edition or greater (but not Express) with Update 1 and developer tools (required for IoT). https://go.microsoft.com/fwlink/p/?LinkId=534599
 2. Create your preferred Universal Windows Platform project (various languages and program/component types).
 3. On the project(s) directly using the Emlid hardwre, right click then "Manage NuGet Packages", select "All" and enable "pre-release", then search for "Emlid.WindowsIot.Hardware" (https://www.nuget.org/packages/Emlid.WindowsIot.Hardware).
 4. Enter some code which uses the hardware classes (see samples for ideas).